carseven/.dotfiles/readme.md

 ansible-playbook main.yml
 ansible-playbook main.yml --tags "vscode"

+- [] Add essential packages install at the beginning of each role.
+This could be as simple as to point to the main task of the role...Example, some roles may need python or golang to be able to be install.
+- [] Investigate more about ZSH keybindings
 - [] Create start script for macos and linux (Maybe git clone and make style)
 - [] CI to test the ansible script
 - [] Finish ubuntu setup for linux VM setup